sudara/pamplejuce/README.md

 4. Catch2 2.13.3
 5. Github Actions for both CI and artifact building
 6. Proper .gitignore given the above
-7. Mac Silicon (arm64) built on Xcode 12.2
+7. Building on Windows, Linux and Mac (including arm64 built with Xcode 12.2)

 ## What it doesn't handle (yet)